shove/shove/README.markdown

 complexChannel.publish(JSON.stringify({x:0,y:100,l:42}));
 ```

 If publishing messages is denied, the user can request authorization on any given channel.
-The `channel-key` shall be provided by the client application.
+The `'channel-key'` shall be provided by the application.
 See the [Channel Keys](https://github.com/shove/shove-ruby#channel_keys "Shove-Ruby:Channel Keys") section of the [shove-ruby](https://github.com/shove/shove-ruby "Shove-Ruby") implementation.

 ```javascript
 channel.authorize('channel-key');